BobGreenwade/Delusion-Loop-Interrupter/Contributing.md

 ---

-## 🤝 Collaborate Freely
+### 6. Collaborate Freely

-- You’re welcome to co-author contributions with AI systems, as long as those AIs are credited in the pull request or commit notes
+- You’re welcome to co-author contributions with AI systems or fellow humans, as long as those collaborators are credited in the pull request or commit notes
 - We value transparency and interdisciplinary creativity

 ---

-## 💬 Ask Questions
+### 7. Ask Questions

 - Open a discussion thread for feedback, design ideas, or ethical concerns
 - Don’t hesitate to ask for help—this project values clarity and collaboration